DiyaMaryam123/movie-review-sentiment-analysis/README.md

-# 🎬 Movie Review Rating Prediction System
+# 🎬 Movie Review Sentiment Analysis System

 ## 📌 Overview
 This project is a **deep learning-based sentiment analysis system** that predicts whether a movie review is **positive or negative**.